Even a global pandemic couldn’t crush Lindsay Huff’s can-do spirit.

-In May, visitors will be able to go on a self-guided tour to see Huff’s birds, trees and flowers.
+On May 22 from noon to 2 p.m., visitors will be able to go on a self-guided Sharpsburg Art Adventure to see Huff’s birds, trees and flowers.

 She’s been repurposing cans into collages and large-scale sculptures since 2016 and served as a resident artist in local elementary schools, where she taught kids how to transform a Pepsi into a masterpiece.

 Right before the shutdown, she and Ketchup City co-owner Nanci Goldberg (her art teacher at Fox Chapel Middle School) were getting ready to launch a series of public can-art workshops.

 Covid put the kibosh on those plans, so Goldberg offered her former student the use of the temporarily vacant space at 612 Main St. Huff, whose Etna basement is already packed with her preferred medium, gladly accepted the offer.

 Folks from the neighborhood regularly drop off their empty beverage containers, which are washed, sorted by color and have their tops and bottoms removed with tinsnips to create malleable rectangles.
 (FYI: She’s always in need of more shades of blue and brown).
 In addition to the nature pieces, Huff created signage for Second Harvest, Sharpsburg’s new eco-friendly thrift shop, and is gearing up to make a pair of sculptures for an Etna park.